Proposition F

 SAME PUBLIC SAFETY

-Proposition F will lessen the burden on property owners by ensuring that everyone who commutes through, works in, or shops in our community contributes to public safety.
+Voting YES on proposition F will lessen the burden on property owners by ensuring that everyone who commutes through, works in, or shops in our community contributes to public safety.

 What does Prop F do?

 Proposition F is a measure on the April 7th ballot to create a 1-cent sales tax that will support fire and emergency medical services.
 If approved, it would provide funding for the District's operations and reduce property taxes by half of the amount received from sales tax revenues.
+It allows the visitors in our community to contribute to the emergency services and infrastructure that they already use.
+So when the daytime population multiplies substantially, every dollar spent by visitors helps ease the burden on you, the resident.

 How will Prop F roll back my Property Taxes?

 State statute guarantees that half of the revenue generated by this sales tax will be given back to District residents through a reduction in your property tax rate.
+Both real estate and personal property.
+So both homeowners and renters will see real relief.

 Every year, when the District sets its annual property tax rates, they will look back over the last 12 months of sales tax revenue collected and reduce the property tax rate to account for that additional revenue.